Prasantacharya/Alpaca-Audio/README.md

 ## Running

-After setting up the database setup, use `bun run start-timestamp`
+After setting up the database setup, use `bun run dev` or `bun run start`